ILYA2606/DPVariableHelper/README.md

 ================

 To compile source:
-Set compile flag to DPVariableHelper '-fno-objc-arc', because one function in the Runtime not wiorking with ARC
+Set compile flag to DPVariableHelper '-fno-objc-arc', because one function in the Runtime not working with ARC

 How get object from name: